yannisalexiou/icsd-scraper/README.md

 ```
 ## Functions Documentation
 ### getProfessors
-Returns all professors with the below details, as an array of objects:
+Returns all professors as an array of objects with the below details:
 * name
 * academicRank
 * link